parryc/thevoid/templates/leflan/language_bavarian-german.md

 # Prepositions

 The noun that follows a preposition will be one of the cases listed below.
 Most prepositions can take either ACC or DAT.
 The difference lies mostly in stative versus active senses.
-In DAT, it desscribes where you are and what you're doing ("I'm _at_ the restaurant") versus in ACC, it describes where you're going ("I'm going _to_ the restaurant").
+In DAT, it describes where you are and what you're doing ("I'm _at_ the restaurant") versus in ACC, it describes where you're going ("I'm going _to_ the restaurant").

 Each preposition is combined with an implied article for the noun that follows the preposition.
 Generally speaking, in DAT, the combined form is the preposition plus _-m_ for M and N and _-a_ for F (occasionally the standalone article _da_).
 In ACC, it would be _-n_, _-d_, _-s_, respectively for the genders.
 When deviations are known, they are listed below.